Anand R Shah – Senior Vice President, Ola (ANI), Ola Electric, Founder, Sarvajal and Indicorps

 Mukti Datta – Managing Director, Panchachuli Women Weavers, Dena Hospital

 Mukti is the Managing Director of Dena Hospital.
 Prior to that she was the Secretary, Jan Jagran Samiti in Almora, Uttaranchal.
 Mukti initiated a weaving project for women that started with ten women and two trainers, from the leprosy rehab centre in one village.
 The project grew organically to over 700 women trained that were then able to make marketeable shawls and accessories.
 The Panchachuli Women Weavers transformed into a private company with women as shareholders and on the board of directors, with upmarket hotels in India buying retail outlets, and a growing market in the US and Europe.
 This economically self-sustained industry is the largest in the hills of Uttaranchal and functions with a credit limit from a bank.
 The second institution Mukti launched is the Dena Hospital, which today is the best-equipped secondary health care facility in the state.
 In addition, she also runs an intermediate college for girls, where 126 girls from rural families get the opportunity for vocational training after they graduate (nurses, accountants, weavers) as well five primary and two junior high schools.
 Her next plan is to start a women's movement in Uttaranchal to empower women politically, socially and economically.
-She is a Fellow of the Inaugural Class of Ananta Aspen’s Kamalnayan Bajaj Fellowship and a member of Aspen Global Leadership Network.
+She is a Fellow of Class 1 of Ananta Aspen’s Kamalnayan Bajaj Fellowship and a member of Aspen Global Leadership Network.